Corn Kings and One-Horse Thieves

 Generally speaking, tourist counts are among the least reliable of statistics; only in Vietnam did government agencies exaggerate body counts more than they did until recently at most of the Lincoln sites.
-The count at Lincoln's house, however, has always been one of the most accurate.
+The count at Lincoln's house, however, is now among the most accurate.
 This is because the counting is done by an electric eye mounted in a corridor between the sitting and dining rooms.
 That counter clicked 450,204 times in 1978.
 The 1979 total will be less than that; traffic through the house has declined steadily since 1972, when the National Park Service took the site over from the state.
 Tourism's decline and the NPS's ascendancy may, or may not be connected, but whatever the cause, attendance in six years has dropped by 36 percent.

 It is at this point that a central contradiction in historic site management becomes manifest.
 By saving old buildings we make it possible for people to see them, walk through them, and, by sharing for a few moments the experience of their honored tenants, learn from them.
 We also run the risk of destroying them.

 But at some point in the life of historic properties there may be no other choice.
 James Deetz, professor of anthropology at Berkeley, spoke in Springfield in September as part of a three-day conference on Lincoln site interpretation sponsored by Sangamon State University.
-He argued that when one has an irreplaceable structure such as Lincoln's home, it is irresponsible to allow it to be trampled, poked and pinched into collapse.
-He argued that the purposes of both history and instruction would be better served by building a completely phony Lincoln's home (in which tourists would be able to walk through, touch and sit without worry about damaging priceless artifacts) while the original is secured for use by future scholars.
+He argued that when one has an irreplaceable structure such as Lincoln's home, it is irresponsible to allow it to be trampled, poked, and pinched into collapse.
+He argued that the purposes of both history and instruction would be better served by building a historically accurate but completely phony Lincoln's home in which tourists would be able to frolic without worry about damaging priceless artifacts while the original is secured for use by future scholars.

 It isn't a new idea.
 Al Banton has suggested it before, often.
 "This sounds like heresy," he says, "but I wonder if people might do better to get more out of Lincoln's home than just seeing it.
 I don't know if just having people pass through it and hoping somebody gets something out of the experience is worth it, when you weigh it against the damage that does to the house."